Matt3697/Java-Side-Projects/src/README.md

 This program was created to use MySQL for the first time.
-It reads and writes from/to the database, respectively.
+It reads and writes to the database.